 Traditionally, the cloth was soaked and tramped in maistir – a mixture of water and urine.
 Urine contains ammonia, which fixes dyes and softened the cloth.
 The cloth was washed and wrung out.
 Then the thumping and pounding began; the women sat around a long narrow table with the cloth forming a loop between them.
 Each woman took hold of a section.
 Using the base of their hands, they pushed the cloth forward, pulled it back, and passed it onto the next person.

 The process started slowly while the cloth was wet and heavy.
 The pace increased gradually as the cloth dried out and became lighter and easier to work with.
+The finished cloth was rolled up to the accompaniment of a clapping song.
+It was wrapped around a board for several days to stop it from twisting out of shape, and finally hung out to dry.

 [caption id="attachment_22931" align="alignnone" width="800"] Tramping the cloth.[/caption]